danieler15/ERNewsFeed/README.md

 post.bottomAccessoryView = v;
 ```

 When creating the view, the origin x,y coordinates can be random- these will be set to the  appropriate values.
 However, the width *must* be feed.postViewWidth.
-Heigh can be whatever you want.
+Height can be whatever you want.

 ## Credits